Sarah Cunningham (actress): Ensemble Studio Theatre

 Randolph and Cunningham were original founding members of the Ensemble Studio Theatre in New York City, together with Artistic Director Curt Dempster and actor Jon Voight, between 1968 and 1972.
 They subsequently founded the Ensemble Studio Theater West in Los Angeles in 1980.
 Both branches have become well known for the quality of their productions and their programs for developing playwrights.

 Later work

 Although both worked extensively in television and film, their primary love was for the living theater.
 In 1983 they introduced playwright James G. Richardson's one-act play Eulogy, directed by Heidie Helen Davis.
 It was a two-character play written especially for them as part of a trilogy of two-character one-acts.
 They performed it in both New York and Los Angeles and it was the last work they performed together on stage before she died.
 However, their very last work together was in the Trapper John, M.D. episode "The Curmudgeon", shown on March 18, 1986, a week before she died.
 In it, she and Randolph play reunited lovers who finally marry.

-Death

-On March 24, 1986 while attending the Oscar telecast ceremony in Los Angeles, Miss Cunningham suffered a heart attack and died.
-Cunningham had suffered from emphysema for many years and had asthma as well since childhood.
-She had been in the hospital for her yearly emphysema treatment but had interrupted the treatment to attend the Academy Awards for the first time.